hands-free-vim/neovim-talon/README.md

 ## Installation

-Download or clone the repo to your user talon folder:
+Download or clone the repo to your Talon user folder:

 ```
 git clone https://github.com/hands-free-vim/neovim-talon